stefanofa/awesome/TOPICS.md

 *   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - The coding agent built for the web. stagewise is a purpose-built browser for developers with a coding agent built right in.

-## web-development

-*   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - The coding agent built for the web. stagewise is a purpose-built browser for developers with a coding agent built right in.

-*   [expressive-code/expressive-code](https://github.com/expressive-code/expressive-code) - A text marking & annotation engine for presenting source code on the web.

-*   [esm-dev/esm.sh](https://github.com/esm-dev/esm.sh) - A no-build JavaScript CDN for modern web development.

 ## acis

 *   [beelzebub-labs/beelzebub](https://github.com/beelzebub-labs/beelzebub) - A secure low code honeypot framework, leveraging AI for System Virtualization.